 - submit an evaluation report of his/her experience at the end of the term, or develop an ENGL 485 in conjunction with the project.

-To apply please complete the online application.
+To apply please complete the online application here and submit to email@example.com by the deadline.
 Students may apply to more than one professor, but will need to complete an application for each one.

 Dr. Jessica Howell, Promotion of Health Humanities Initiatives

-I am requesting a UPREP student for Fall 2017 to help me edit a book review journal.
-Working on this project would help the student gain valuable practical experience as a magazine or journal editor, while helping me substantially with my research.
-In the past five years, all of my former UPREPs have found employment as editors or technical writers in part through the experience the gained with me.
+Benefits to Student & Faculty: Working on this project would help the student gain valuable practical experience as a magazine or journal editor, while helping me substantially with my research.

 Dr. Jessica Howell – Promotion of Health Humanities Initiatives

-Project Description: Dr. Howell is working on several Health Humanities initiatives on campus, including curriculum development, a speaker series, a Glasscock Working Group and Seminar.
-During late spring or early summer of 2017, a new website will be launched that provides more information these initiatives.
-The UPREP student will help to regularly update this website.
-He or she will also help distribute promotional materials and schedule bookings for upcoming events.
-This student will work closely with the Dr. Howell in order to raise the visibility of Health Humanities initiatives on campus.
+Description: Dr. Howell is working on several Health Humanities initiatives on campus, including curriculum development, a speaker series, and a Glasscock Seminar.
+During Fall 2017, a new website will be launched that provides more information these initiatives.
+In Spring 2018, the UPREP student will help to regularly update this website.
+He or she will also help design and distribute promotional materials and schedule bookings for upcoming events.
+This student will work closely with Dr. Howell in order to raise the visibility of Health Humanities initiatives on campus.